jbloomlab/CoV_229E_antigenic_drift/exptl_data/results/analyze_neut_data.md

     There are 31 sera with a most recent closest virus of 229E-2016.
     These sera were collected between 2020 and 2020.
+    6 have no detectable titers (<= lower bound).
-    7 of the 31 sera have neut titers >90:
+    These 7 of 31 sera have neut titers >90: